The Basics of the R Programming Language

 For anyone performing any sort of analysis using a statistical programming language, appropriate documentation and reproducibility of the work is essential to its success and longevity.
 If your code is not easily obtained or run by others, it is likely to have a very limited impact and lifetime.
 Learning how to create integrated documents that contain both text and code is critical to providing access to your code and narration of your work.

 R Markdown is a package which allows you to create integrated documents containing both formatted text and executed code.
 It is, in my opinion, one of the best resources available currently for this purpose.
 This entire book has been created using R Markdown.
-You can start an R Markdown document in RStudio by installing the rmarkdown package and then opening a new R Markdown document file, which will have the suffix .Rmd.
+You can start an R Markdown document in RStudio by installing the rmarkdown

 R Markdown documents always start with a particular heading type called a YAML header, which contains overall information on the document you are creating.
 Care must be taken with the precise formatting of the YAML header, as it is sensitive to spacing and indentation.
-Usually a basic YAML header is created for you in RStudio when you start a new .Rmd file.
-Here is an example.
+Usually a basic YAML header is created for you in RStudio when you start a new .Rmd

 ---